PaulMcClernan/OpenXTalk-macOS-Native-App-Tools/guide/guide.md

 # OpenXTalk macOS Native App Tools

-This is a OpenXTalk Builder library extension that uses the Foreign Function Interface (FFI) to wrap some of the features of Apple Cocoa API's AppKit, thereby making them accessible to xTalk Scripts.
+This is an Extension Builder library that uses the Foreign Function Interface (FFI) to wrap some of the features of Apple Cocoa API's AppKit, thereby making them accessible to xTalk Scripts.